-Have you ever wondered why the promise of another pay bonus doesn’t help increase your productivity anymore?
+Have you ever wondered why the promise of another pay bonus doesn’t increase your productivity anymore?

-Or why your kids don’t care about bad grades as much as you do?
+Or why do your kids not care about bad grades as much as you do?

-Or, why some people seem to be always motivated while your motivation is short-lived?
+Think about why some people are always motivated while your motivation is short-lived.

 If you have, you’re not alone.

-And if you really care about achieving your goals, whatever they are, you should keep reading.
+And if you really care about achieving your goals, whatever they are, keep reading.

-Because I will reveal some motivational secrets, which will help you keep your level of motivation up.
+Because I will reveal some motivational secrets that will help you keep your motivation up.

 Motivation is an indispensable ingredient of success.

-Want to improve your writing skills, lose weight, live a happier life, get a better job?
+Want to improve your writing skills, lose weight, live a happier life, or get a better job?

 You need motivation.